4 Growth Lessons from Zoom (Beyond the Pandemic Spike)

 Shifting the metric for success helped Steckelberg and her team make a tough strategic financial decision—to increase its reliance on public cloud infrastructure.

 In the same CFO Dive interview, she said, “[The public cloud] gives us the ability to flex [server capacity] up and down as we need to going forward.
 We’re being thoughtful about not getting over-committed from a resource perspective and looking where we can use third-party resources to flex.
 We’re going to have this hybrid approach.”

-Tracking the right metrics makes it easier to identify variance points in your numbers that ultimately help you solve strategic business challenges as circumstances change.
+Strengthening budget variance analysis makes it easier to dig into your numbers and ultimately helps you solve strategic business challenges as circumstances change.
 With a focus on concurrent daily-meeting attendees, Steckelberg was able to better understand server capacity needs and manage Zoom’s hybrid infrastructure cost-efficiently.

 Lesson #2: Take a Rigorous (but Collaborative) Approach to Hiring

 When you’re experiencing hypergrowth, headcount planning becomes the most pressing challenge across your business.
 Scaling to meet that challenge requires deep collaboration with business leaders and a rigorous focus on ROI.

 Zoom’s rigorous, ROI-focused approach to hiring didn’t start because of the pandemic.
 In a 2018 interview, Steckelberg explained Zoom’s high-growth hiring challenges:

 We ended our fiscal year in January with 950 employees.
 We’re projecting to end this fiscal year with 1,600 to 1,700.
 That’s a lot of people to hire, and it’s really hard to hire today.
 But when your growth model depends on adding a certain number of sales reps and business development reps, which means you have to grow you HR and finance teams, there’s no choice.